angieappiah/angieappiah.github.io/_posts/2021-02-11-bamas_gallery.markdown

 The Frontend Actions were created.
 Actions are plain JavaScript objects that have a type field that describe what happens in the application.
 The action objects were dispatched to the reducer; (Reducers are functions that take the current state and an action as arguments and return a new state).
 It changes the state based on the action that was sent.
 The design aspect of the project was handled using bootstrap and the effect was amazing.
 This was another interesting part of the project.

-The most difficult part of the project was trying to understand how everything connected in the Redux store.
-A very difficult moment was trying to add an image upload functionality.
+The part of the project that I found challenging was trying to understand how everything connected in the Redux store.
 In order to overcome this difficulty, I dedicated time to watching videos and reading extensively.
 I got a lot of ideas and solutions which helped me overcome the difficulty.
 I would like to add more advanced functionalities to my project to broaden my knowledge and skillset.